Day Trips to Loch Ness & Hadrian’s Wall

 Onward, we made a few stops along the wall and I have to say that northern England is absolutely gorgeous.
 Everything is wood, earth or stone and that’s so rare to see nowadays.
 I was absolutely in awe with seeing all this natural land, all these farm animals, and so many stone buildings that could’ve been older than the wall, really.
 There is not a lot to see but that’s also what makes it so gorgeous.
 The wall was cool to see in person and think, Wow, this is 2000 years old!
 But that initial reaction kind of died after the first 2 minutes or so.

 Even though I learned a lot on this day, I look back at myself and think of how dumb I was.
-Scotland has so much to offer from Fife to actually seeing Stirling Castle, and I chose to see an ancient wall?
+Scotland has so much to offer from Fife to hiking, and I chose to see an ancient wall?
 As I did more research on Scotland afterwards, I thought, Wow, I wish I could see this.
-And I could’ve – if I’d done any research!
+And I could’ve – if I had my brain on right.

 I said that these trips changed my life.
 They made me realise that I was doing things to do things.
 I wanted to see Loch Ness because it was Loch Ness.
 I saw “2000-year-old wall” and decided to spend an entire day on it.
 Despite the highs, which were actually highlights of my trip, I was actually pretty disappointed with what I ended up doing.
 I had 2 days to take day trips in Scotland and I left not feeling like I’d accomplished a lot but like I’d accomplished the wrong things.